AtulShince27/Mini_Project_2024/mini-project-client/README.md

 - Create a pull request and add a reviewer who can review all the changes and merge the pull request with the origin/master branch of the project.

+# 6. Git Stash and When to use git stash:

+- The git stash is a way for you to save your current progress on whatever branch it is that you're currently working on.
+Use this command when you're trying to checkout and shift to another branch to work on something else.
+Git stash stores all your progress in a way that you can use this progress to push and merge with the original branch later.

+> ```shell
+> # Stashing changes:
+> git status
+> git stash
+> # Checking out to another branch after stashing
+> git checkout <branchName>
+> # Bringing back the stashed changes back:
+> git stash pop
+> # You can now commit and push your changes!
+> ```

 ## Font Family and Styling Guide:

 # Login and SignIn Page: